 A sewer check valve works automatically.
 A flapper inside the body of the unit closes when backwater is present.
 While is stops the vast majority of backwater, it is far from 100% water-tight.
 It is ideal when a city sewer backup occurs after a flash storm.
 It is not ideal when a city sewer remains backed up for a prolonged period of time.

 A check valve requires to be cleaned every six months or so.
 This only takes a few minutes and does not have to be done by a professional.

 Sewer flood gate valve

-A sewer flood gate valve is the most sophisticated and fool proof device on the market .
-It is fully automatic, stops backwater 100%, and works on air pressure not electricity.
-It is likewise the most expensive of the three devices listed to install.
+A sewer flood gate valve is the most sophisticated and fool proof device on the market.
+Like most sewer valves, it is fully automatic.
+Flood gate valves stop backwater 100%, and work on air pressure not electricity.
+An automatic flood gate valve is likewise the most expensive of the three devices listed to install.
 It also requires the most knowledgeable installation crew to work as designed and be long-lasting.

 Knife edged sewer gate valve